xxx5585/game-mode-changer-sas4/README.md

 ## Operating requirements
 The requirements for this tool are as follows:
-* SAS4 version 2.0.2
+* SAS4 version 2.0.2 (Steam)
 * Windows 64bit version

 If SAS4 is updated, this tool will also need to be updated.
 Unfortunately, this tool is not compatible with mobile.

 ## Version history
 ### 20240306